sungsoo-ahn/2025/_posts/2025-04-28-pitfalls_of_evidence_based_ai_policy.md

 ---
 layout: distill
 title: Pitfalls of Evidence-Based AI Policy
-description: Nations across the world are working to govern AI.
-However, from a technical perspective, the best way to do this is not yet clear.
-Meanwhile, recent debates over AI regulation have led to calls for “evidence-based AI policy” which emphasize holding regulatory action to a high evidentiary standard.
-Evidence is of irreplaceable value to policymaking.
-However, holding regulatory action to too high an evidentiary standard can lead to systematic neglect of certain risks.
-In historical policy debates (e.g., over tobacco ca. 1965 and fossil fuels ca. 1990) “evidence-based policy” rhetoric is also a well-precedented strategy to downplay the urgency of action, delay regulation, and protect industry interests.
-Here, we argue that if the goal is evidence-based AI policy, the first regulatory objective must be to actively facilitate the process of identifying, studying, and deliberating about AI risks.
-We discuss a set of 16 regulatory goals to facilitate this and show that the EU, UK, USA, Brazil, Canada, and China all have substantial opportunities to adopt further evidence-seeking policies.
+description: Evidence is of irreplaceable value to policymaking.
+But holding regulation to too high an evidentiary standard can lead to systmatic neglect of certain risks.
+We need to be critical of the systematic biases shaping the evidence that the AI community produces and actively facilitate the process of identifying, studying, and deliberating about AI risks.

 date: 2025-04-28
 future: true
 htmlwidgets: true